 The donation of a life insurance policy to a charity favors both the donor and the recipient.
-A gift of this magnitude will typically results in an income tax deduction for the donor to the extent of their basis in the policy – or the policy value if less.
+A gift of this magnitude will typically result in an income tax deduction for the donor to the extent of their basis in the policy – or the policy value if less.

 However, an income tax deduction is not available if the donor simply designates the charity as the policy beneficiary – whether revocable or irrevocable – for failure to stratify the partial interest rule.

 Generally, there is no insurable interest on the donor’s life on the part of the charity.
 Thus, the gift could be made but it is potentially violable under a traditional concept of insurable interest.